eebbesen/caruby2go/README.md

 # Caruby2go

-TODO: Write a gem description
+A Ruby gem that wraps the car2go API

 ## Installation